StrongKey/fido2/docs/Installation_Guide_Linux.md

     ```java -jar keymanager.jar```

+## Clustering the StrongKey FIDO2 Server

+1. Individually install and configure all the FIDO2 Servers to be clustered.
+2. For each server determine the Fully Qualified Domain Name (FQDN) and assign it a unique server ID.
+3. On every server do the following:
+	a.
+Open the appliance configuration properties and modify the following:

+		appliance.cfg.property.serverid=<server-id> (set to the corresponding sid)
+		appliance.cfg.property.replicate=true (should be set to true)
+	b.
+Create the insert query for all the servers using the appropriate server ID for each, then import them to the MySQL database:

+		insert into SERVERS values (1, '<fqdn>', 'Active', 'Both', 'Active', null, null);
+		insert into SERVERS values (2, '<fqdn>', 'Active', 'Both', 'Active', null, null);
+		insert into SERVERS values (3, '<fqdn>', 'Active', 'Both', 'Active', null, null);
+		…
+	c.
+Now log into MySQL database:

+		mysql -u skfsdbuser -pAbracaDabra skfs
+	d.
+Truncate the existing *SERVERS* table:

+		truncate SERVERS;
+	  e.
+Insert the new server entries created in step above:

+		insert into SERVERS values (1, '<fqdn>', 'Active', 'Both', 'Active', null, null);
+		insert into SERVERS values (2, '<fqdn>', 'Active', 'Both', 'Active', null, null);
+		insert into SERVERS values (3, '<fqdn>', 'Active', 'Both', 'Active', null, null);
+		…
+ 	f.
+Restart GlassFish:

+		sudo service glassfishd restart
+	g.
+Repeat the above sequence of steps (a&ndash;f) on all remaining StrongKey FIDO2 Servers.

 ## Removal

 To uninstall StrongKey FIDO2 Server, run the following command from the folder where the distribution was extracted: